1) Elgin Baylor (’71-’72 Lakers)

 Our eighth volume will be published throughout the ’25-’26 NBA season

 Bold, brash, and exceedingly athletic, Rider seemed like a future star in his rookie season with the Timberwolves, memorably winning the Slam Dunk Contest and earning 1st-Team All-Rookie honors.
-But drug suspensions, arrests, and clashes with coaches and team management quickly followed.
-Troubles followed Rider from Minnesota to Portland to Atlanta, where he showed up late to practice so often that the Hawks cut him mid-season even though he was their leading scorer.
-The Lakers signed a supposedly recalcitrant Rider in the summer of 2000, hoping he could fill the wing scoring role vacated by the traded Glen Rice.
-It did work out that way for a while, with Rider leading the Lakers bench in scoring at 8.3 points per game, up until a brief suspension in March for violating the NBA substance abuse policy.
+But drug suspensions, arrests, and clashes with coaches and executives followed him from Minnesota to Portland to Atlanta.
+The Lakers signed a supposedly recalcitrant Rider in the summer of 2000 and he had a solid regular season, leading the Lakers bench in scoring at 8.3 points per game.
+But Rider was hit with a suspension that March for violating the NBA substance abuse policy.
 In his absence, the Lakers got some strong performances from Tyronn Lue and when it soon after came time to pick the postseason roster, Lue got the nod over Rider for his defense and reliability.
-The normally sulky Rider seemed to take the slight well and even attempted to return to the Lakers in ’01-’02, but wound up signing with the Nuggets instead.
+Rider attempted to return with the Lakers in ’01-’02, what would have been another title season but didn’t make the roster and signed with the Nuggets instead.

 4) Chuck Nevitt (’91-’92 Bulls)

-He played in just 171 NBA games over nine years, averaged 1.6 points and 1.5 rebounds per game, and gathered a reputation as one of the most inconsequential players in NBA history.
+He played in just 171 NBA games over nine years, averaging 1.6 points and 1.5 rebounds per game.
 But Nevitt had a charmed career, in which he backed up (and befriended) Kareem Abdul-Jabbar, Hakeem Olajuwon, and David Robinson, briefly held the record as tallest player (7’5″) in league history and soon after set the still-standing record for tallest champion.
-That title came with the ’84-’85 Lakers, who signed Nevitt late in the season, then played him only in garbage time blowouts, leading to the creation of the eventually ubiquitous nickname “Human Victory Cigar.”
+That title came with the ’84-’85 Lakers, who played Nevitt only in garbage time blowouts, leading to the creation of the nickname “Human Victory Cigar.”
 Nevitt later earned a second championship ring, this time without playing a single minute in the postseason.
-The Bulls signed and waived him twice during their ’91-’92 championship season, but ultimately decided they didn’t need an emergency third center behind Bill Cartwright and Will Perdue in the postseason.
-Just as Michael Jordan was lifting his second Finals MVP trophy, Nevitt was coming off a stint with the Raleigh Bulldogs of the Global League and hoping for one last chance in the NBA.
-He did get it in ’93-’94, appearing in one game for the Spurs before retiring.
+The Bulls signed and waived him twice during their ’91-’92 championship season, but decided they didn’t need an third center on the postseason roster.
+Nevitt got one last chance in the NBA after that in ’93-’94, but appeared in only one game for the Spurs before retiring.

 5) Connie Simmons (’54-’55 Nationals)

-A street baller with no previous basketball experience in college, AAU, or the various nascent pro leagues, Simmons nonetheless became one of the biggest stars of the inaugural NBA season.
+A street baller with no previous basketball experience in college or the various nascent pro leagues, Simmons nonetheless became one of the biggest stars of the inaugural NBA season.
 It all started on a whim, with the Celtics signing Simmons in 1946, supposedly when he hung around training camp after dropping off his brother Johnny and impressed in informal scrimmages.
-After one-and-a-half seasons in Boston, Simmons went on to win a title in 1948 with the Baltimore Bullets, and make three more NBA Finals appearances with the Knicks in the early ’50s.
-He was obtained by the Syracuse Nationals midway through the ’54-’55 season but made just 25 appearances before getting shut down with a dislocated disc in his back, which was expected to end his career.
+Simmons went on to win a title in 1948 with the Baltimore Bullets, and make three more NBA Finals appearances with the Knicks in the early ’50s.
+He was obtained by the Syracuse Nationals midway through the ’54-’55 season but played only 25 games before getting shut down with a potentially career-ending dislocated disc in his back.
 The Nationals went on to win the 1955 NBA title without Simmons, who did manage a brief comeback, playing one more season with the Rochester Royals before retiring for good.

 6) Lars Hansen (’78-’79 SuperSonics)